CS480UIC/dbs-police_brutality_tracker/documentation/glossary.md

    Attributes: Name, ID, Ethnicity, Home, Gender.
    Synonyms: None.
    Description: This is the suspect who the use of force was used upon.

+5. User_Login
+   Attributes: Username, Pasword.
+   Synonyms: None.
+   Description: This is the user login data for the database.

 Relationships:
 1. Police Officer-Force Type